shivkumar98/OCP-Java-Examples/src/chapter_7/c_7_1_introducingThreads/README.md

 <link href="../../styles.css" rel="stylesheet"></link>

-# 🧠 7.1 Reviewing Exceptions
+# 🧠 7.1 Introducing Threads

 * A thread is the smallest unit of execution that can be scheduled by the operating system.
 * A process is a group of associated threads that execute in the same shared environment - threads in the same process can access the same memory space and can communicate with each other.